3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsubsection{OOD generalization and rig-transfer:}

-We evaluated the 3D-LFM's generalization ability on object categories and rig configurations unseen during training.
-The model's proficiency is demonstrated through its accurate 3D reconstructions of the ``Cheetah'' category from the Acinoset dataset~\cite{acinoset}—distinct from the commonly seen species in the Animal3D dataset~\cite{animal3d}.
-A similar generalization is observed when the model, trained without the ``Train'' category from PASCAL3D+\cite{pascal3dplus}, accurately reconstructs its 3D structure.
-These findings confirm the model's robust out-of-distribution (OOD) generalization capability, as qualitatively illustrated in Fig. \ref{fig:OOD_generalization}.
+We evaluate 3D-LFM's generalization to unseen object categories and rig configurations.
+Its accuracy is highlighted by successful 2D-3D lifting reconstructions of the ``Cheetah'' from Acinoset~\cite{acinoset}, which is not included in the typical Animal3D dataset~\cite{animal3d}, and the ``Train'' category from PASCAL3D+\cite{pascal3dplus}, absent during training.
+Qualitative reconstructions are shown in Fig. \ref{fig:OOD_generalization}, along with the quantitative results in Tab.\ref{tab:performance} for above categories as well as in-the-wild category like a Chimpanzee from the MBW dataset~\cite{mbw} -- which illustrates model's strong OOD generalization and capability to handle in-the-wild data.

-Additionally, the 3D-LFM showcased its capability in transferring rig configurations between datasets.
-For example, training on a $17$-joint Human3.6M dataset~\cite{human36m} and testing on a $15$-joint Panoptic Studio dataset~\cite{panopticstudio} led to accurate 3D reconstructions, despite the disparity in joint numbers and arrangements.
-These results emphasize the foundational model's adaptability, critical for processing diverse human data sets with varying rig setups.
-For a more thorough validation, we direct readers to the ablation section, where extensive qualitative visualizations in Fig.~\ref{fig:rig-recon} and quantitative reports in Sec.~\ref{sec: token_pos_encoding_ablation} further substantiate the 3D-LFM's OOD generalization and rig transfer efficacy.
+Additionally, we show 3D-LFM's capability in transferring rig configurations between datasets, embodying the concept of generic geometry learning.
+By training on a $17$-joint Human3.6M dataset~\cite{human36m} and testing on a $15$-joint Panoptic Studio setup~\cite{panopticstudio}, our model gives accurate 3D reconstructions despite variations in joint arrangements.
+This capability is particularly interesting for its efficiency in utilizing data from multiple rigs of the same object, and underscores the model's adaptability, a cornerstone in processing diverse human datasets.
+It aligns with the broader community's interest in versatile geometry learning, which makes these findings especially compelling.
+For a more thorough validation, we direct the reader to the ablation section, where qualitative visuals (Fig. \ref{fig:rig-recon}) and quantitative analysis (Sec. \ref{sec: token_pos_encoding_ablation}) further highlight 3D-LFM's OOD generalization and rig transfer efficacy.